strikoder/offsec-interviews/hr-questions.md

 # HR Questions

-There are no absolute right answers, responses here do **NOT** reflect how I would personally answer them.
+There are no absolute right answers; responses here do **NOT** reflect how I would personally answer them.
 Wan to know my real answers?
 Interview me :D

 ---